-Dr. Robert Ritch holds the Shelley and Steven Einhorn Distinguished Chair in Ophthalmology and is Surgeon Director Emeritus and Chief of Glaucoma Services at the New York Eye & Ear Infirmary, New York City and Professor of Ophthalmology at The New York Medical College, Valhalla, New York.
+Dr. Robert Ritch holds the Shelley and Steven Einhorn Distinguished Chair and is Surgeon Director Emeritus; Chief of Glaucoma Services; Director of International Ophthalmic Education and Director of Glaucoma Research at the New York Eye & Ear Infirmary of Mount Sinai, New York City.
 He has devoted his career to broadening our understanding of the underlying etiologies and mechanisms of glaucoma and innovation in its medical, laser, and surgical treatment.
 When still a fellow in 1978, he performed the first laser iridotomy in New York and initiated the first course on laser treatment of glaucoma at the American Academy of Ophthalmology.
 He developed argon laser peripheral iridoplasty for the treatment of angle closure more complicated than pupillary block, which was instrumental in dealing with angle closure in East Asia, and taught on the diagnosis and treatment of angle closure around the world.
-His other major interests throughout his career have been pigment dispersion syndrome, exfoliation syndrome, and normal-tension glaucoma, to whch he has made seminal contributions.
+His other major interests throughout his career have been pigment dispersion syndrome, exfoliation syndrome, and normal-tension glaucoma, to which he has made seminal contributions.

-Dr. Ritch has co-authored or edited nine textbooks and over 1600 medical and scientific papers, book chapters, articles and abstracts.
-He has presented nearly 700 lectures worldwide, including 40 named lectures and has received over 40 awards and medals.
+He has co-authored or edited nine textbooks and over 1750 medical and scientific papers, book chapters, articles and abstracts.
+He has presented nearly 700 lectures worldwide, including over 50 named lectures and have received 60 awards and medals.

-Dr. Ritch has trained over 140 clinical and research fellows, many of whom occupy academic positions worldwide.
-The international training program that he established at the New York Eye and Ear Infirmary has hosted over 60 International Council of Ophthalmology fellows and more than 100 observers from over 40 countries.
-He has worked and lectured extensively at the international level and has organized many symposia and conferences both in the United States and abroad.
-He has dedicated much of his time internationally over the last 30 years, and has organized conferences and symposia, trained over 80 fellows, ICO fellows, and observers from Asia, helped to establish residency and teaching programs and has made fundamental contributions to the modernization of ophthalmology in Thailand, Malaysia, the Philippines, Laos, Myanmar and other countries in Asia, and in Latin America.
-There are Asian, Brazilian, and International Ritch Fellows Societies.
+He has trained over 150 clinical and research fellows, many of whom occupy academic positions worldwide.
+The international training program that he established at the New York Eye and Ear Infirmary of Mount Sinai has hosted over 100 International Council of Ophthalmology fellows and more than 140 observers from over 40 countries.
+He has worked and lectured extensively at the international level over the last 35 years and has organized many symposia and conferences both in the United States and abroad.
+He has served as Convener for the Asia-Pacifica Academy of Ophthalmology and the World Ophthalmology Congress several times.